CONTENT WARNING: this article contains some mild language, crude humor, and alcohol.

 Upon sobering up the next morning, he realized what he’d done and attempted to throw himself into a fire, only to be saved at the last minute by his forgiving wife.
 He swore to never drink again… 10 days later he fell off the wagon into a giant vat of wine and became far worse than ever before.

-You see, Gao was a mean drunk with no consequences – which led him to killing multiple people in his court in his increasingly frequent drunken rages.
+You see, Gao was a mean drunk with no consequences for his actions – which led him to killing multiple people in his court in his increasingly frequent drunken rages.
 It became so bad at one point that his Prime Minister, Yan Yin, started gathering prisoners for cannon fodder.
-It might also be worth mentioning that the women of his clan were ordered to sleep with him.
-When one concubine refused, he killed her.

 It didn’t stop there though.
 This one time he asked a woman in the street what she thought of the Emperor.
 She was honest and told him that “He is so crazy that he really cannot be considered a Son of Heaven.”
 The Emperor nodded and then had her beheaded.
 Another time he had an affair with Consort Xue’s sister, whom he then murdered during an argument.
 He brandished her severed head before his officials at brunch the next day.